gbmhunter/blog/content/programming/cpu-architectures/arm-cortex-m3/_index.md

 ## Stack Pointers

 The Cortex-M3 has two stack pointers, the main stack pointer (MSP) and the process stack pointer (PSP).
 The MSP is used when handling interrupts and optionally during normal execution, while the PSP is only used during normal processor execution.
-In a RTOS environment, ARM recommends that the MSP is used for both interrupts and kernal execution, while the PSP is used for thread/task execution.
+In a RTOS environment, ARM recommends that the MSP is used for both interrupts and kernel execution, while the PSP is used for thread/task execution.

 ## Memory